louismullie/treat/README.md

 ![Build Status](https://secure.travis-ci.org/louismullie/treat.png) ![Dependency Status](https://gemnasium.com/louismullie/treat.png)

-Treat is a toolkit for natural language processing and computational linguistics.
-It provides a common API for a number of existing tools in C, Ruby and Java for document retrieval, parsing, annotation, and information extraction.
+Treat is a toolkit for natural language processing and computational linguistics in Ruby.
+It provides a common API for a number of gems and external libraries for document retrieval, parsing, annotation, and information extraction.

 <br>